 Music students seeking a Bachelor of Music with All-Level Certification must complete 18 hours of music education courses offered by the Department of Music prior to the residency/intern experience.
 These hours include conducting and ensemble methods courses as well as pedagogy and literature courses for instruments, keyboard, and/or voice.
-Students should obtain a degree checklist from the Department and consult the Undergraduate Catalog for specific requirements.
+Students should consult the Undergraduate Catalog for specific requirements.